imclab/plexup/README.md

   should be able to hit the HTTP endpoints even if machine is sleeping - it'll wake up on network traffic. `Wake for network access` has to be turned on in `System Preferences - Energy Saver`.
+* In theory you need another always-on device on network that acts as Bonjour Sleep Proxy.
+In practice - I don't (output of `dns-sd -B _sleep-proxy._udp local` remains empty) yet the registration succeeds and whole setup works.
+  I *think* I've read somewhere that OSX itself will sort it out somehow, when there are no available sleep proxies.
+I can certainly ping my desktop's IP after it goes "to sleep", and it's not the underlying OS network stack that is answering...
 * I had rather poor experience with Plex Media Server (0.9.9.7.429-f80a8d6) struggling with machine trying to go to sleep *during* transcoding.
 You can read about the details on [Plex forums](https://forums.plex.tv/index.php/topic/107735-narcolepsy-problems/).